Before and after images show record-breaking flooding in Australia

-Australia’s Bureau of Meteorology said flood impacts were expected to continue through Thursday across southeast Queensland and New South Wales, as multiple flood warnings still remain.
+Australia’s Bureau of Meteorology said flood impacts were expected to continue through Thursday across southeast Queensland and New South Wales, as multiple flood warnings remain.
 Severe thunderstorms in Queensland are expected to move into the southwest region of the state by the weekend.

-For many locations, the recent flooding was once-in-a-lifetime event, as rainfall totals set records.
-Sydney had its wettest 16-day period on record, accumulating 24 inches (617.4 mm) from Feb.
-22 to March 9.
+For many locations, the recent flooding was a once-in-a-lifetime event, as rainfall totals set records.
+Sydney had its wettest 16-day period on record, accumulating 24 inches from Feb.
+22 to Wednesday.
 Rain filled creeks and rivers, which brought soil and mud to Sydney waterways.

 Hawkesbury River /Broken Bay today ...an enormous amount of silt and debris after the 14+ metre flood height. #sydneyfloods #SydneyStorm @abcnews @abcsydney #hawkesburyflood pic.twitter.com/ZVkBCx3izU— Nat Bromhead🚴🏼♂️🇦🇺 (@natbromhead) March 10, 2022

-Brisbane set a new three-day record, receiving 26 inches (676.8 mm) from Feb.
+Brisbane set a new three-day record, receiving 26 inches from Feb.
 25 to Feb.
-28. The probability of so much rainfall falling in Brisbane within 72 hours is just between 0.5 and 0.2 percent in any given year.
-Brisbane also set a new weekly rainfall record of 31 inches (795 mm), the highest observed since records began in 1840.
+28. The probability of so much rainfall in Brisbane within 72 hours is just between 0.5 and 0.2 percent in any given year.
+Brisbane also set a new weekly rainfall record of 31 inches, the highest observed since records began in 1840.

-The village of Dunoon received the second highest daily rainfall ever recorded in New South Wales at 30 inches (775 mm) in 24 hours on Feb.
+The village of Dunoon received the second-highest daily rainfall ever recorded in New South Wales at 30 inches in 24 hours on Feb.
 28.

-The small rural town of Doon Doon in New South Wales received 41 inches (1040 mm) in 48 hours, which is calculated to be greater than a 1-in-1,000 year event (meaning there is only 0.1 to 0.05 percent chance of it occurring in any given year).
+The small rural town of Doon Doon in New South Wales received 41 inches in 48 hours, which is calculated to be greater than a 1-in-1,000-year event (meaning there is only a 0.1 to 0.05 percent chance of it occurring in any given year).

 In many regions, rivers also flowed out of their banks to record levels.
-The Wilsons River at Lismore reached 46.6 feet (14.2 meters) on Feb.
-28 — eclipsing the previous record from 1954 by 6.5 feet (2 meters).
+The Wilsons River at Lismore reached 46.6 feet on Feb.
+28 — eclipsing the previous record from 1954 by 6.5 feet.

 These flood monitoring cameras demonstrate the extent of the rainfall and just how quickly waters rose, causing major damage during the recent #seqfloods 😮 pic.twitter.com/56CnQfuHp0— Queensland Reconstruction Authority (@QReconstruction) March 8, 2022

-Since November 2021, the Bureau of Meteorology declared the nation was under a La Niña weather.
+Since November, the Bureau of Meteorology declared that the nation was under a La Niña weather pattern.
 La Niña, which is characterized by cooler waters in the central eastern tropical Pacific, can affect weather patterns around the world.

 In eastern and northern Australia, La Niña typically results in above-average rainfall during winter and spring.
 In fact, the six wettest winter and spring periods in eastern Australia all occurred during La Niña years.

 During a La Niña, the average December to March rainfall in eastern Australia is 20 percent higher than the long-term average.
-The 2010-11 devastating floods in Queensland, Australia also took place during a La Niña.
+The 2010-2011 devastating floods in Queensland also took place during a La Niña.

 While La Niña is a naturally occurring phenomenon, researchers say climate change can still play a role in the extreme flooding.
 As global temperatures rise and the atmosphere warms, water molecules more readily evaporate and enter the vapor phase — making water more available for storms to draw from.